One Day in Brussels: An Expert’s Guide to Brussels in a Day

 Spending even one day in Brussels is worth traveling here for.
 With the city being compact and walkable Brussels is perfectly doable in just one day, even for first time visitors.

-Keep reading to find out everything you need to know about spending one day in Brussels including all the places to see and all my top tips.
+Keep reading to find out everything you need to know about spending 1 day in Brussels including all the places to see and all my top tips.

-*This ‘Brussels one day itinerary’ guide contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
+*This ‘one day itinerary brussels’ guide contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
 This helps me to keep providing you with top-quality content for free.

 Getting to Brussels for a Day